- Print

 Student Analytics Introduction

-Student Analytics is accessed from the school office menu.
+Student Analytics is accessed from the SchoolWise web school office menu.

-Web User Privileges need grated to staff to provide access to student analytics data.
+Web User Privileges need granted to staff to provide access to student analytics data.
 Click here for instructions.

 Video Tutorials are available for training.
 You can access these videos from the link in the top right corner of the Analytics Dashboards.